Blog Banner SVG

 Example: A boutique owner loses personal savings when poor sales and rising rent leave them unable to cover expenses.

-Advantages of Registering as a Sole Proprietorship
+Benefits of Choosing a Sole Proprietorship in India

 While a sole proprietorship has several limitations, its simplicity and direct control make it appealing for many entrepreneurs starting small businesses.
 Some advantages of this business structure include: